Friday, June 22, 2018

 Down and Up

-mosquito knot; skunk flame in the shade's green paddles,
+mosquito knot, and skunk lily in the shade's green paddles,

 whence the turn-back clambering, weight of self.

-A spawning of rotting stumps and the down-thrust paths
+A spawn of rotting stumps and the down-thrust paths

 diminish, then find themselves again